In this tutorial, we will learn how to manage transactions in Hibernate applications. Let's first familiar with few transactions related concepts.

 }

-Let's get student record from a database.
+Let's get the student object within a transaction:

 public Student getStudent(int id) { Transaction transaction = null; Student student = null; try (Session session = HibernateUtil.getSessionFactory().openSession()) { // start a transaction transaction = session.beginTransaction(); // get an student object String hql = " FROM Student S WHERE S.id = :studentId"; Query query = session.createQuery(hql); query.setParameter("studentId", id); List results = query.getResultList(); if (results != null && !results.isEmpty()) { student = (Student) results.get(0); } // commit transaction transaction.commit(); } catch (Exception e) { if (transaction != null) { transaction.rollback(); } } return student; }